jacobdensford/jacobdensford.com/fell/running-the-game.md

 ## Longer Dice Ladder

 If you have access to wacky dice or a digital dice roller, you may want to add some extra rungs to the dice ladder.
-For example, if using dice from [DCC](https://goodman-games.com/dungeon-crawl-classics-rpg/), the ladder would look like this:
+For example, you could use the extra dice from [DCC](https://goodman-games.com/dungeon-crawl-classics-rpg/).

-**d3 → d4 → d5 → d6 → d7 → d8 → d10 → d12 → etc**

 Adding more dice makes PC progression slower but allows for more granularity and customization.
+But the lowest die should never go below d4 since the default DN is 4.

 ## Converting OSR Material